October surprise? Stocks continue to sizzle this month - KTVZ

 October may be famous for historically horrifying stock market crashes like the ones in 1929, 1987 and 2008.
 But so far this month, there’s nothing for investors to be scared of on Wall Street.
 Stocks enjoyed another solid rally Monday, continuing a hot streak for the markets this month.

-The Dow was up more than 325 points, or about 1.1%, in mid-afternoon trading.
-The Dow has now gained more than 9% this month, rebounding from steep drops in August and September.
+The Dow was up more than 475 points, or 1.6%, in late afternoon trading.
+The Dow has now gained nearly 10% this month, rebounding from steep drops in August and September.

-The blue chip industrials, which include Apple, Microsoft, Coca-Cola, McDonald’s, Disney and 25 other giants of the American economy, are still down nearly 14% this year, though.
+The blue chip industrials, which include Apple, Microsoft, Coca-Cola, McDonald’s, Disney and 25 other giants of the American economy, are still down about 13% this year, though.

 But the market has rallied this month on hopes that the Federal Reserve may soon take a break from its series of aggressive rate hikes to fight inflation.
 More big rate increases are expected at the Fed’s next meeting on November 2 as well as in December.
 Still, some hope the Fed may pause in 2023.